ashwinangadi/ibcep/README.md

 ## Challenges Faced

 - Choosing a suitable PDF viewer for the project
-- Ensured persistence of data across page reloads by serializing the data and storing it as string in local storage.
+- Implemented data persistence across page reloads using Zustand’s persist middleware by serializing state and storing it in local storage, ensuring seamless user experience and continuity.

 Contact me at [Ashwin Angadi](https://www.ashwinangadi.com/) for any queries.